poojanive/nebula-mail/README.md

 # Nebula Mail

-**An AI-powered mail application where the assistant doesn't just talk about your inbox — it operates it.**
+**A Gmail-powered mail client where the AI assistant doesn't just talk about your inbox — it operates it.**

 ---